 - If you use this method in a greenhouse or polytunnel/ hoop house, the decomposition will also generally serve to keep the temperature in your undercover growing area a little higher during the colder months.

-Sourcing Materials for a Straw Bale Garden
+Sourcing Materials for Straw Bale Gardening

 Straw bales can be purchased cheaply direct from farmers.
-The Internet is a good place to start when it comes to sourcing straw bales near you, though if you live in the country there is no harm in simply asking at local farms to see if you can buy a few bales.
+The Internet is a good place to start when it comes to sourcing straw bales near you, though if you live in the country there is no harm in simply asking at local farms to see if you can buy a few hay bales.
 This is an agricultural by-product and so often you can pick up a few bales of straw for next to nothing, and sometimes even for free.

 Which Type of Straw To Use